gk646/magique/CONTRIBUTING.md

 #include "headers/Helper2.h"
 ```

+#### For public headers

+Same as for implementation files but without new lines between the categories to save space.

 ### Types

-Use fast_vector internally by including:
+Use fast_vector (magique::vector) internally by including:
 `#include "internal/datastructures/VectorType.h"`

-It can be slightly faster, but compiles faster and less templates and more control
+It can be slightly faster, but compiles faster and uses fewer templates and more allows control (e.g. unordered erase).
+Don't expose it to the user, which means dont use it in public structs or when you return a vector to the user.